Measurement Guide

 Fix:

 Stand relaxed and breathe normally.
-Sucking in artificially reduces the waist measurement and may give you an incorrect shape result.
+Sucking in gives an artificially small waist and the wrong shape result.

 Ready to Find Your Shape?

-Our free calculator does all the math for you.
-Just enter your measurements and get your body shape with personalized styling advice in seconds.
+Our free calculator handles the math.
+Enter your four measurements, get your body shape, and receive personalized styling recommendations in under 30 seconds.

 Frequently Asked Questions